12 Fully Funded Summer Programs for International High School Students

 Application deadline: Varies by country for international applicants

 Eligibility: High school students from Argentina, Bolivia, Brazil, Chile, Costa Rica, Ecuador, Mexico, Panama, Trinidad and Tobago are eligible to apply.
-Applicants must be aged 16–18 years, eligible for a J-1 Visa, and have proficiency in English.
+Applicants must be aged 16–18, eligible for a J-1 Visa, and proficient in English.

 The National Youth Science Camp offers students a unique blend of scientific learning and outdoor activities amid West Virginia’s Monongahela National Forest.
 You’ll attend daily lectures from leading scientists, take part in research sessions, and go on field trips that explore science policy.
 The program also includes recreational activities such as mountain biking and stargazing, as well as a visit to Washington, D.C.
 Designed for high-achieving students from the U.S. and select other countries, the camp aims to help students develop skills in leadership, creativity, and intercultural understanding.